ayush1997/Robust-Lane-Detection-and-Tracking/README.md

 component of an advanced driver assistant system, for autonomous vehicle applications.
 The problem of lane detection and tracking includes challenges such as varying clarity of lane markings, change in visibility conditions like illumination, reflection, shadows etc.
-In this paper, a robust and real-time vision-based lane detection and tracking framework is proposed.
 The proposed framework consists of lane boundary candidate generation based on extended hough transform and CNN based lane classification model for detection.
 Additionally, a Kalman filter is used for lane tracking.
 The framework is trained and evaluated on the data collected by our experimental vehicle on Indian roads.
 The dataset consists of a total